barr-israel/barrcodes/content/posts/graveler-simulation.md

 The naive roll simply generated a `u32`, and checked for the remainder when divided by 4, usually remainder and division are slow but for power of 2 they are optimized to bitwise operations, in this case, `x % 4` optimizes to `x & 3`, meaning "keep only the last 2 bits".
 Which means, I am rolling 32 bits, using the last 2, and throwing away the other 30, not very efficient.

-To utilise bitwise operations for this problem, it is useful to notice 1 statistical property:
+To utilize bitwise operations for this problem, it is useful to notice 1 statistical property:
 Rolling 2 numbers between 0 and 1 twice and returning 1 if both are 0, has the same statistical distribution as rolling a number between 0 and 3 and returning 1 if it is 0(both represent a Bernoulli trial with a chance of 0.25).
 So if I had 2 random bits, I can apply AND between them, and get 0 25% of the time, simulating a single turn.
 Next, if I have a pair of 231 bit numbers, I can apply AND between them, and get the result of 231 turns at once.